rednotion/parallel_esn/README.md

 ## **Data**
 - _Description of your model and/or data in detail: where did it come from, how did you acquire it, what does it mean, etc._

 **Historical Hourly Weather Data 2012-2017** ([Dataset on Kaggle](https://www.kaggle.com/selfishgene/historical-hourly-weather-data)): The main dataset that we are testing for this project is historical hourly weather data.
-In particular, we subset the data to focus on a few key and continguous cities along the West Coast, and use 3 variables: Temperature, Humidity and Air Pressure.
+In particular, we subset the data to focus on a few key and continguous cities along the West Coast, and use 3 variables: `Temperature`, `Humidity` and `Air Pressure`.
 Weather patterns are a common example of time series data, and by using records from different (but contiguous cities), we hope to capture any time-lag effects (e.g. occurence on rain in a city upstate 1 hour earlier could predict rain now).
 A cleaned version of the dataset can be accessed **INCLUDE LINK HERE**.

 **Hourly Energy Consumption** ([Dataset on Kaggle](https://www.kaggle.com/robikscube/hourly-energy-consumption#EKPC_hourly.csv)): This dataset is included in the examples built into the package.
+It is much smaller and runs quickly, but shows the performance of using ESNs in time series settings.

 ### Train-Validation Split
 (if Cedric wants to write anything)